How to know where to go for your pressing health care needs

 - Sudden testicular pain and swelling

-- Falls with injury or while taking blood thinning medications
+- Falls that cause injury or occur while taking blood thinning medications

 - Broken bones or dislocated joints